oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 "request_uri":
 :    OPTIONAL.
 A request URI as described by {{RFC9126}} Section 2.2.

+"federated_native_request_uri":
+:    OPTIONAL.
+A request URI towards the Native Authorization Endpoint of
+     a downstream authorization server, with the request parameters according to this specification, provided as query parameters.

 "expires_in":
 :    OPTIONAL.
 The lifetime of the `request_uri` in seconds, as
      described by {{RFC9126}} Section 2.2.